 Sean Reinert (Æon Spoke, Cynic, Death)

-A redefining talent in progressive death metal, Reinert contributed to Death’s landmark Human record, alongside guitarist Paul Masvidal, before continuing with Cynic, introducing ethereal melodies and extra-terrestrial influences to death metal on 1993 landmark debut Focus.
+A redefining talent in progressive death metal, the late, great Reinert contributed to Death’s landmark Human record, alongside guitarist Paul Masvidal, before continuing with Cynic, introducing ethereal melodies and extra-terrestrial influences to death metal on 1993 landmark debut Focus.
 Before leaving the band in 2015, Reinert’s effortlessly busy style gave the delicate intricacy of Cynic’s songs the unshakeable roots that they needed.
+His tragic death robbed the world of a stellar talent.

 Tomas Haake (Meshuggah)